tkh1000/meshtastic-custom-seeed-esp32s2-for-wio-sx1262/README.md

 Custom firmware reprogrammed to use the pins available on the seeed board, directly stacked too so you don't need to use jumper cables.

-**header-accessible pins**: *big disclaimer that the pin numbers on dev board are actually different that the gpio pins of the actually chip* Astric means connection is required, all other pins can stack normally as such for ease or disconnected.
+**header-accessible pins**: *big disclaimer that the pin numbers on dev board are actually different that the gpio pins of the actually chip* Astrix means connection is required, all other pins can stack normally as such for ease or disconnected.

 | SX1262 Pin      |SEEED ESP32s3 Pin (NOT GPIO) |
 |-----------------|-------------|